buluma/MozWall/README.md

 [![Build Status](https://magnum.travis-ci.com/ariestiyansyah/MozWall.svg?token=hPuxgNQnEXgG9b2mx45v&branch=master)](https://magnum.travis-ci.com/ariestiyansyah/MozWall)

-MozWall is a backchannel visualisation solution for the Twitter Search API v1.1 based on Twitter Fontana.
+MozWall is a backchannel visualisation solution for the Twitter Search API v1.1 based on [Twitter Fontana].

 The Twitter API connection backend is written in [Python] & [Flask] and the visualisation frontend is written in [CoffeeScript] and has CSS animations through Compass & [SASS].